duckdb/duckdb-web/docs/archive/0.6/sql/query_syntax/unnest.md

 ---
+expanded: SQL
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/sql/query_syntax/unnest
+selected: Documentation/SQL/Query Syntax/UNNEST
 title: UNNEST
-selected: Documentation/SQL/Query Syntax/UNNEST
-expanded: SQL
 ---

 The `UNNEST` function is used to unnest a list by one level.
 The function can be used as a regular scalar function, but only in the `SELECT` clause. `UNNEST` is a special function in the sense that it changes the cardinality of the result.
 The result of the `UNNEST` function is one tuple per entry in the list.